 The Religion and Gender editorial team welcomes proposals for special issues.

 A special issue should address a cutting-edge theme that is relevant to the study of religion and gender (see here the statement about the journal's focus and scope).
-The volume will contain 4-6 high quality articles and an introductory editorial article.
+The volume will contain 4 a 5 high quality articles and an introductory editorial article.
+Preferably, a special issue also includes a review article surveying the literature and discussing the key issues in the field.
 A special issue is preferably interdisciplinary in scope, publishing contributions from the humanities and the (conceptual) social sciences.

 Anyone interested in guest editing a special issue is invited to contact the Religion and Gender editors with a proposal containing the following information: